 The quantitative precipitin reaction has been extended to the diphtheria antitoxin-toxin, and the analogous scarlet fever systems (Fig. 4) (Pappenheimer and Robinson, 1937; Hottle and Pappenheimer, 1941).
 Although it is not immediately obvious from the curves the amount of antibody N (antitoxin N) precipitated is constant throughout the linear region; the increased amounts of total N precipitated are due to toxin which continues to be precipitated as it is added.
-The curves thus have two important properties: the antitoxin N can be quantitatively estimated from a single nitrogen determination on any point in the linear region, and from the slope of the line the N value for a flocculating unit of toxm can be determined.
-The latter is difficult to measure otherwise except on preparations of the
+The curves thus have two important properties: the antitoxin N can be quantitatively estimated from a single nitrogen determination on any point in the linear region, and from the slope of the line the N value for a flocculating unit of toxin can be determined.
+The latter is difficult to measure otherwise except on preparations of the highest purity.
+By the quantitative method even crude preparations give the same final values, since the impurities are not precipitated.

 Fig. 3.
 Reaction of a Type VIII antipneumococcus horse serum with homologous (S VIII) and heterologous (S III) pneumococcus polysaccharides.
 (Adapted from Heidelberger, Kabat, and Mayer, 1942.)

 Fig. 4.
 Flocculation of diphtheria and scarlet fever antitoxins (horse) by their respective toxins.
 (Hottle and Pappenheimer, 1941.)